By-laws and Regulations of the Trust

-15. The Trustees may meet at such times and in such places as they shall from time to time choose and not less than fourteen days notice in writing shall be given to every Trustee of the matters to be discussed and of the date, time and place of each meeting.
-Such notice shall be given also to advisors as appointed under Clause 8 hereof and to officers appointed under paragraphs 10 to 13 hereof.
-No meeting shall be invalidated by reason of insufficient notice provided that all Trustees sign a motion of waiver of notice.
+The Trustees may meet at such times and in such places as they shall from time to time choose and not less than fourteen days’ notice in writing shall be given to every Trustee of the matters to be discussed and of the date, time, place and format of each meeting.
+Currently due to covid restrictions a virtual format is the desired meeting choice and this may well be utilised for the foreseeable future.

-18. If at any meeting the Chairman is not present within fifteen minutes after the appointed time for that meeting the Trustees and their appointed delegates present may choose one of their Trustee number to be Chairman of the meeting.
+If at any meeting the Chairman is not present within fifteen minutes after the appointed time for that meeting the Trustees and their appointed delegates present may choose one of their Trustee number to be Chair of that meeting.

-20. Every matter (with the exceptions mentioned in paragraph 21 hereof) shall be determined by a majority of the Trustees present either in person or by their appointed delegate and voting on the matter, PROVIDED that in the event of an equality of votes the Chairman shall have a second or casting vote.
-The Trustees with vested interests in for instance grants or increases in grants should disclose such interests at meetings.
+Every matter shall be determined by the Trustees present or their appointed delegate voting on the matter and in the case of a tied vote the chair will have a casting vote.
+Trustees with vested interests should disclose any such interests.

 Powers Of Trustees

-21. These Regulations and Bylaws may be revoked or altered or added to by a proposal passed by a quorum of Trustees present either in person or by their appointed delegate and voting at any meeting provided that the prescribed notice has been given of such a meeting and of the intention to consider such a proposal, and that the proposal is subsequently approved by the BHTA Council.
+These Regulations and Bylaws may be revoked or altered or added to by a proposal passed by a quorum of Trustees present either in person or by their appointed delegate at any meeting provided that the prescribed notice of fourteen days has been given of such a meeting.

 The Trustees shall have power to appoint officials and employees, other than Trustees, fix their employment conditions and decide to terminate their appointment if appropriate.
-At the Trustees’ discretion, these powers may be delegated to other individuals or organisations of the Trustees’ choosing.

-24. No dealing with any part of the Trust Fund (including any Bank Account) shall be permitted unless authorised under the hands of at least two Trustees.
-This shall not apply to the movement of money amongst the Trustees’ several banking accounts.
+No dealing with any part of the Trust Fund (including any Bank Account) shall be permitted unless authorised under the hands of at least two Trustees.
+This shall not apply to the movement of money amongst the Trustees’ several banking account.

-25. The Treasurer shall report annually to the Trustees on the way in which funds are invested, and together with the Trustees’ investment advisor, shall make proposals to the Trustees on investment policy for the subsequent year.
-The Trustees, at their absolute discretion, will determine the policy to be pursued, by formal resolution as and when deemed necessary.
+Investment advisor(s) shall report annually to the Trustees and the Trust accountant on the way in which funds are currently invested and shall make proposals to the Trustees on investment policy for the subsequent year.
+The Trustees, at their absolute discretion, will determine the policy to be pursued.

 Winding Up Procedures

-29. In the event of the termination of the Foundation, any remaining assets of the Trust Fund after satisfaction of all just debts and liabilities shall be paid or transferred to some other charitable institution or institutions having objects similar to those of the Foundation.
+In the event of the termination of the Orthotic Education Training & Trust any remaining assets of the Trust Fund after satisfaction of all just debts and liabilities shall be paid or transferred to some other charitable institution or institutions having objects similar too those of the Foundation.

 Interpretation of Trust Deed

-31. Before exercising any of their discretions under the Trust Deed, the Trustees shall consult with the BHTA Council with a view to reconciling any potential conflicts on the interpretation of the Trust Deed or these Bylaws.
-The Trustees will not, however, be bound by any views of the BHTA Council.
+Before exercising any of their discretions under the Trust Deed, the Trustees shall consult with any appropriate professionals to honour the original concepts and interpretation of the Trust Deed or Bylaws.

 Scope and Interpretation of Bylaws

-32. The provisions of these Regulations and Bylaws are intended to amplify the provisions of the Trust Deed and any apparent conflict of interpretation is not intended.
-Where such conflict is believed to exist, then the provisions of the Trust Deed shall override any other interpretation.
+The provisions of these Regulations and Bylaws are intended to amplify the provisions of the Trust Deed and any apparent conflict of interpretation is not intended.
+Where such conflict is believed to exist, then the provisions of the Trust Deed amended on 9th September 1999 shall override any other interpretation.